NajihahRasul/weather/README.md

 # Parameters:
 lat, lon coordinates of the location of your interest

-# Examples of API calls:
+# Examples of API calls use latitude and logitude Kepong, Malaysia:
 http://api.openweathermap.org/data/2.5/weather?lat=3.2374&lon=101.6839&appid=2b4bf1af6880efadbdb70e5ba499ed40

 # The responses that the API return (the JSON values) :